gofiber/fiber/compress/README.md

 Compression middleware for Fiber that supports `gzip`, `deflate` and `brotlit` compression depending on the `Accept-Encoding` header.

 ### Example
-Import the middleware package that is part of the Fiber web framework
+Import the compress package that is part of the Fiber web framework
 ```go
 import (
   "github.com/gofiber/fiber"